 If you have a problem or question, please reach out to the planning committee.
 You may send a private e-mail or use our contact form.
 Committee members, identified with purple names, are reachable on Discord.

-In-Person in Kansas City
+In-Person in Springfield

 You may also find our FAQ helpful.
 The KansasFest for Newcomers guide provides much more information; long-time attendees may even learn something.